 A Skilled Computer Crimes Lawyer is a Must

 If you are facing charges of any type of Internet crime, you will need to have a tech savvy criminal defense attorney with access to computer forensic analysts and other professionals who can assist in developing a defense strategy and, when necessary, provide expert testimony on your behalf.
-Our Albuquerque defense lawyers at the New Mexico Criminal Offices in Albuquerque have the experience and the resources to successfully represent you against a full range of computer crime allegations.
+Our Albuquerque defense attorneys at the New Mexico Criminal Offices in Albuquerque have the experience and the resources to successfully represent you against a full range of computer crime allegations.
 We are prepared to apply the full force of our analytic and creative abilities to preparing a persuasive defense with a view to having charges dropped, winning an acquittal at trial, or working out a plea agreement that is favorable to you and will cause the fewest negative repercussions in your life.
 We work tirelessly and passionately to ensure that your constitutional rights are respected and that you receive every benefit the law allows in your defense.

 Types of Computer Crime Offenses We Handle